A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

 Summary

-If your company falls under data privacy laws like the GDPR, cookie walls are not recommended; you would be better off with consent banners.
+If your company falls under data privacy laws like the GDPR, cookie walls are not recommended — you’re better off with consent banners.

 Make sure your website or app uses an up-to-date cookie consent manager instead of the outdated, obsolete cookie wall.